-Santorini doesn’t have the most visually appealing beaches in Greece as most are covered in black volcanic sand, but despite this Kamari’s beach is very popular and for good reason!
-It’s clean and sunny, and has a huge choice of watersports available covering everything from jet skis to paddle boarding.
+Kamari’s beach is very popular and for good reason!
+It’s clean, sunny, and has a huge choice of watersports available covering everything from jet skis to paddleboarding.
 A temple dedicated to Poseidon is at one end, and the Mesa Vouno mountain is a great backdrop for your holiday photos!

 Fira is known as Santorini’s main party hotspot, but you shouldn’t rule out a night in Kamari.
-The main promenade has plenty of bars and nightclubs, and the hotels put on entertainment for their guests.
-You can expect live music or DJ sets, and Kamari has a huge number of open-air beachside bars where you can sit by the ocean and sip cocktails under the stars!
+The relaxed, and sometimes lazy, ambience of the beach resort belies its lively nightlife, with many hotspots opening late for your enjoyment.
+You can expect live music or DJ sets, and Kamari has a huge number of open-air beachside bars where you can sit by the ocean and sip cocktails under the stars.

 If you are more of a clubber, you should head over to the more boisterous capital of Fira, with Koo Nightclub being a particular favourite of visitors, though Doom club will provide an opportunity to cut loose on the dance floor on the resort of Kamari itself.